Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

-This stunning (quasi) fjord, flashing views of the 1,620-metre-height Mitre Peak (Rahotu), is one of NZ South Island’s finest slices of nature and numbers among the world’s most iconic natural destinations.
+This stunning (quasi) fjord flashes views of the 1,620-metre-height Mitre Peak (Rahotu).
+It’s one of NZ South Island’s finest slices of nature and numbers among the world’s most iconic natural destinations!

 Milford Sound is best experienced on the multi-day Milford Track hike.
-Starting at Lake Te Anau, this New Zealand Great Walk roams through Fiordland National Park ending at Milford Sound itself.
+Starting at Lake Te Anau, this New Zealand Great Walk roams through Fiordland National Park.
+The track ends at Milford Sound itself.

-If you’re tight for time, Milford Sound also one of the best day trips from Queenstown.
-You’ll need to get crafty with your plans though—and loosen up your travel budget a bit.
+If you’re tight for time, Milford Sound is also one of the best day trips from Queenstown.
+You’ll need to get crafty with your plans though—and loosen your travel budget a bit.

-The easiest way to fit it all in is on an organized tour from Queenstown.
+The easiest way to fit it all in without an overnight stay is on an organized tour from Queenstown.

 Aoraki/Mount Cook Village

 Getting a glimpse of Aoraki/Mount Cook is a must if you find yourself roaming about South Island.
 Mount Cook is the highest mountain in New Zealand.
 And it doesn’t disappoint!

-While you won’t get to experience the breath of its majesty on such a time-crunch, spend at least one day in Aoraki/Mount Cook Village.
+While you won’t get to experience the breadth of its majesty on a time-crunch, spend at least one day in Aoraki/Mount Cook Village.
 The town centre for Mount Cook National Park is a great place to split the Queenstown to Christchurch drive.
 During your quick stay, you’ll get to dazzle at some of the finest alpine scenery in New Zealand.

 What to do in Aoraki/Mount Cook Village

 Where to stay in Aoraki/Mount Cook Village

-Despite its stature in New Zealand’s geography (and among travellers), there’s a surprisingly limited choice of accommodations in Aoraki/Mount Cook Village.
+In New Zealand’s geography and among travellers, Mount Cook stands tall.
+But despite its stature, accommodations in Aoraki/Mount Cook Village are limited.
 Some options to get your search started include…

-- YHA Mount Cook: The top choice in the area for travellers on a budget, this guesthouse & hostel features both private rooms and dorms with shared facilities.
+- YHA Mount Cook: This guesthouse & hostel is the top choice in the area for travellers on a budget.
+It features both private rooms and dorms with shared facilities.

-- Mount Cook Alpine Lodge: As the name implies, these lovely accommodations have a real alpine feel to them.
-The Hooker Valley Track is just 10-minutes from here by foot, making these lodgings a fantastic choice for this time-crunched itinerary.
+- Mount Cook Alpine Lodge: As the name implies, these lovely accommodations boast an alpine feel.
+The Hooker Valley Track is 10 minutes away by foot, making these lodgings a fantastic choice for a time-crunched itinerary.